 Used Audi Brake Calipers

 All used Audi Brake Calipers listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Audi are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Audi from premium breaker yards from across the UK.

 About Brake Calipers

 On vehicles with rear disc brakes, the rear Brake Caliper is a unit which straddles the brake disc.
 This unit houses the brake pads, the piston that pushes the two pads onto the disc and on vehicles which use the pads for handbraking, the cable and pushrod mechanism for the handbrake.
 On some vehicles with rear disc brakes the handbrake has a separate drum, in the centre of the disc, with brake shoes.